mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

         command: npx vitest spec/components
         working_dir: /app
     ```
-2. Let's build the Docker image and run the container:
+2. Let's run Vitest on our local Docker setup:
-  - `docker build -t nuxt-vitest .`
-  - `docker run --rm nuxt-vitest`
+  - `docker-compose run --rm vitest`
-3. `cd ..`

 ## Vitest CircleCI
 Now from the root directory of our app, let's setup Vitest for CircleCI.